devWhyqueue/ml-nerc/code/features/README.md

 ---

+## 6. Drug N (Non-Proprietary Drug Name) Features

+These features are specialized for recognizing non-proprietary (generic) drug names, leveraging an expanded lexicon and FDA-derived patterns:

+- **Lexicon Membership**:
+  - `exactDrugNMatch=true`: Exact normalized token match in the curated drug N lexicon.
+  - `drugNLexiconMatch=true`: Token found in drug N lexicon.
+  - `partialDrugNMatch=true`: Partial match based on substring or pattern checks.
+- **Prefix/Suffix Indexing**:
+  - `drugNSuffix_*`: Token has a common drug N suffix (e.g., `drugNSuffix_ine=true`).
+  - `drugNHasCommonSuffix=true`: Token has a known suffix.
+  - `drugNPrefix_*`: Token has a common drug N prefix (e.g., `drugNPrefix_ace=true`).
+  - `drugNHasCommonPrefix=true`: Token has a known prefix.
+- **FDA Pattern Matching**:
+  - `drugNPatternMatch=true`: Token matches any FDA-derived regex pattern.
+  - `drugNPattern{i}=true`: Token matches the i-th FDA-derived pattern.
+- **Partial Morphological Matching**: Looks for significant substring matches after normalization, to catch variations of drug names.
+- **Miscellaneous Drug N Features**:
+  - `drugNTypicalLength=true`: Normalized token length between 3 and 15.
+  - `drugNMixedWithNumbers=true`: Token contains both letters and digits.
+  - `drugNMultiWord=true`: Token contains multiple word parts (e.g., "alpha lipoic acid").
+  - `drugNCapitalized=true`: Token is capitalized (first letter uppercase).
+  - `drugNHasHyphen=true`: Token contains a hyphen.
+  - `drugNHasAlphanumericHyphen=true`: Token contains a hyphen between letters and digits (e.g., "SCH-23390").
+  - `drugNHasRomanNumeral=true`: Token contains a space followed by a Roman numeral (e.g., "buforin II").
+  - `drugNHasChemicalPattern=true`: Token matches chemical-like patterns (e.g., "1,2-dimethyl").
+  - `drugNIsAbbreviation=true`: Token is all uppercase and 2-5 characters long.
+  - `drugNKnownEntity=true`: Token contains a substring of a known problematic drug entity (e.g., "mptp").

+These features are designed for high recall and precision, and are optimized for performance on large lexicons.

+---

+## 7. Embedding Features

+Word embedding features are extracted if pre-trained embeddings are available:

+- **Discretized Embedding Bins**: For each embedding dimension, the value is binned to reduce feature space (e.g., `emb_0=2`).
+- **Truncated Embeddings**: Optionally, only the first N dimensions are used for efficiency (e.g., `emb_0=0.1234`).
+- **OOV Handling**: If a token is out-of-vocabulary, `emb_OOV=true` is used.
+If embeddings are unavailable, `emb_unavailable=true` is set.

+Embeddings provide dense, semantic information about tokens, augmenting the surface-level and lexicon-based features.

+---

 ## Summary

 The feature engineering approach in this system is designed to offer a rich, multi-faceted representation of each token.